-- Provide enough Control Environment.
-Executives at all levels are directly responsible to take care and investigate operation sytems within their own divisions to be consistently effective and agreeable to the company's regulations.
-There must be a concise and verifiable internal control system and every unit must provide a handbook containing procedures set forth in its respective departments. - 2.
-Provide Risk Assessment procedure.
+- (1) Provide enough Control Environment.
+Executives at all levels are directly responsible to take care and investigate operation sytems within their own divisions to be consistently effective and agreeable to the Company's regulations.
+There must be a concise and verifiable internal control system and every unit must provide a handbook containing procedures set forth in its respective departments. - (2) Provide Risk Assessment procedure.
 Each division has its own Risk Assessment on the job responsibilities and find proper approaches to control or eliminate the effect or reduce the potential of such risks.
-The company aims to engage all employees to assess and manage risk accordingly to help prevent damage that may occur. - 3.
-Provide Control Activities in every function and level, with an acceptable risk-based inspection system.
-Each unit must provide a standardised operational system with sufficient internal controls which allow risks at a reasonable level that does not cause any harm to the company significantly. - 4.
-Provide sufficient reliable and timely Information and Communications.
-Improve the efficiency of the company's information technology system and have adequate information security to optimise the effectiveness of the performance and administration.
+The company aims to engage all employees to assess and manage risk accordingly to help prevent damage that may occur. - (3) Provide Control Activities in every function and level, with an acceptable risk-based inspection system.
+Each unit must provide a standardised operational system with sufficient internal controls which allow risks at a reasonable level that does not cause any harm to the company significantly. - (4) Provide sufficient reliable and timely Information and Communications.
+Improve the efficiency of the Company's information technology system and have adequate information security to optimise the effectiveness of the performance and administration.
 This will enhance reliability and use of such information to communicate more widely both within and outside the organisation.
-The will facilitate communications and employee development leading to good cooperation in the work place with proper and verifiable performance that is coherent with laws and regulations concerned. - 5.
-Provide Monitoring and Evaluation.
+This will facilitate communications and employee development leading to good cooperation in the work place with proper and verifiable performance that is coherent with laws and regulations concerned.

+- (5) Provide Monitoring and Evaluation.
 Management at all levels must maintain and monitor operational systems within their departments for efficiency and in compliance with the regulations.
 The Audit Office will support all executives to provide internal control systems and conduct periodical checks appropriately to ensure that all agencies have an effective audit system and follow the steps given consistently.
-This practice will lead to improvement of the functional systems and even more efficiency thoughout the business operations. - 6.
-The inspection focuses on evaluation in a constructive manner and improvement of the system.
+This practice will lead to improvement of the functional systems and even more efficiency thoughout the business operations. - (6) The inspection focuses on evaluation in a constructive manner and improvement of the system.
 The report prepared by the Audit Office and agreed by the division that owns the system will be taken into consideration of the Audit Committee for its approval before implementing it.
-Once appearing that there is a system in any division needing improvement for more efficiency or rigidity, all divisions concerned are
+Once appearing that there is a system in any division needing improvement for more efficiency or rigidity, all divisions concerned are dutiful to resolve and strengthen the system immediately.
+The company will assume such functions as part of the division responsibility which becomes part of the annual performance evaluation of the employees involved.

-9.2.6 Guidelines on the use of information and communication technology
+(f) Guidelines on the use of information and communication technology

 Information and communication technology has become an important factor to promote the business and enhance the effectiveness of the work.
-The company designates all employees to share responsibility by using this facility under regulations of the law and the company's rules and standards set as follows:
+The Company designates all employees to share responsibility by using this facility under regulations of the law and the Company's rules and standards set as follows: